tensorchiefs/dl_course/exercises/Multinomial_Logistic_Regression.md

 a) Open the notebook [Multinomial Logistic Regression](https://github.com/tensorchiefs/dl_course/blob/master/notebooks/Multinomial_Logistic_Regression.ipynb).
 In this notebook we use multinomial logistic regression to predict the handwritten digits of the MNIST dataset.
 We have 4000 examples with 784 pixel values and 10 classes.
 Run the fist 3 cells and explain the one-hot-encoding.
-In TensorFlow we need to use OneHot one-hot-encoding.
+In TensorFlow we need to use one-hot-encoding.

 b) Write the missing TensorFlow code in cell 4 to do the required matrix multiplication between x and w and then add the bias b.
 $z=x*w+b$